 "It doesn't matter now."
 Drusilla said sadly.
 "He's coming.
 They'll be here at any moment."
 There was a thump outside Angel's office, and the characteristic sounds of Doyle having a vision.

 A man materialized in the room in a burst of flame, dressed completely in black, even his face hidden.
 There wasn't even a hole for his eyes.
 He held an ornate dagger in one hand.
-Angel stood, moving to take out the man, but Drusilla was already there, seizing the man's knife arm, twisting and flicking a foot up to knock the dagger out of his hand, where it spiraled slowly in the air.
+Angel stood, moving to take out the man, but Drusilla was already there, seizing the man's knife arm, twisting and flicking a foot up to knock the dagger out of his hand, where it spiralled slowly in the air.
 Without even looking at the dagger, Drusilla shifted her grip on the assailant, moving him slightly so that the dagger, having completed its upward arc, plunged downwards into the man's neck.
 To Angel's surprise, the man combusted.

 Drusilla shoved him aside, and Angel heard something whistle past where his throat would've been.
 He hit the ground, spun to see an identical assailant behind him, with an identical dagger.
 The man swept the dagger, feinting at Drusilla.
 It caught her lightly on the wrist, just hard enough to draw blood.
-The man dissapeared in a burst of flame, and Doyle came rushing in.
+The man disappeared in a burst of flame, and Doyle came rushing in.

 "Boss!
 You're goin' to get attacked ... and it's goin' to end exactly like this." the Irishman said, surveying the scene.
 "Damnit.
 I might've been just a little late with that vision.